chrisvthai/sc_average_overlap/README.md

 ### Installation

-Currently, the sc_average_overlap package may be downloaded from TestPyPI.
+Currently, the CANTAO method is implemented as the 'sc_average_overlap' package, which may be downloaded from PyPI.

 ```
-pip install -i https://test.pypi.org/simple/ sc-average-overlap
+pip install sc-average-overlap
 ```

 ## Instructions for Use